inspeq/inspeq-docs/README.md

 ### Vision

-Empower every person and organisation to build reliable AI applications - faster and cheaper
+Empower every person and organisation to build reliable AI applications - faster and cheaper.